-Go to Kyoto Station and follow the signs (they really are obvious, I still don’t understand how I have missed them) and get off at Inari Station, the second station from Kyoto Station along the JR Nara Line.
-Journey takes roughly 5 minutes and costs 140 yen one way.
+Go to Kyoto Station and follow the signs.
+They really are obvious, I still don’t understand how I have missed them!
+Get off at JR Inari Station, the second station from Kyoto Station along the JR Nara Line.

 There are adorable little shrines and temples everywhere, as well as beautiful viewing points.
-It is possible to walk all the way to the top but most visitors will stop halfway at the Yotsutsuji intersection where they can enjoy a great panorama of Kyoto.
-The trail then splits into a circular route to the summit without much variation and lower gate density.
+It is possible to walk all the way to the top.
+However, most visitors stop halfway at the Yotsutsuji intersection and enjoy the panorama of Kyoto before returning to the main site.

 Kyoto guided tours & day trips to consider

 - Kyoto full-day sightseeing tour

 - Kyoto Small-Group Bike Tour

 - Morning Tour: Kyoto Imperial Palace, Golden Pavilion, Nijo Castle